-Though Shawn was technically in college since he enrolled one semester in Trinity Valley Community College, Shawn was practically a raw highschooler as he never played in the collegiate environment.
+Though Kemp was technically in college since he enrolled one semester in Trinity Valley Community College, he was practically a raw high schooler as he never played in the collegiate environment.

-Shawn was lucky to have landed in Seattle at a below lottery pick as the expectations there were not high.
+Kemp was lucky to have landed in Seattle as the expectations there were not high.
 He was also privileged to be under the tutelage of savvy veteran Xavier McDaniel.

-McDaniel was shipped to Phoenix the very next season to make room for Shawn's development.
+McDaniel was shipped to Phoenix the very next season to make room for Kemp's development.
 He was exchanged for Eddie Johnson and two draft picks.

 The nickname "Reign Man" was given to Shawn by Sonics announcer Kevin Calabro.
 It has stuck ever since.

-Shawn joined the Slam Dunk Competition a total of four times (1990, 1991, 1992 and 1994) and surprisingly never won the event.
+Shawn Kemp joined the Slam Dunk Competition a total of four times (1990, 1991, 1992, and 1994) and surprisingly never won the event.
 The closest he ever got was a runner-up finish in 1991 when he lost to Dee Brown

 The best dunk he pulled off was a mid-air bicycle ride that is one of the best ever in the event.

-After his stint in Seattle, Shawn would be traded to Cleveland and would battle weight problems.
+After his stint in Seattle, Kemp would be traded to Cleveland and would battle weight problems.
 Things got worse in Portland when Shawn began to dabble in cocaine and alcohol.

-Kemp has made comeback attempts with the Mavericks and Nuggets and these ultimately did not work out.
+Kemp made comeback attempts with the Mavericks and Nuggets, and these ultimately did not work out.